minetest-texture-packs/Isabella-II/README.md

 * Click the green "Clone or download" button
 * Click "Download ZIP"
-* Extract the zip into a new folder located in /.minetest/textures/
+* Extract the zip into a new folder located in /.minetest/textures/ [Where is that folder on my OS?](https://wiki.minetest.net/Installing_Texture_Packs)

 ## Contributing